 The latter was fine, making us look more local and less like tourists!
 I found driving in Morocco easier than expected.
 Indeed, the roads are much better than they used to be, there are fewer run-down vehicles, and people respect road rules more.

 There is a strong police presence along the roads, which we found pretty reassuring.
 Still, I would describe driving as reasonably competitive, and you must be very alert.
 Also, getting your petrol or diesel off the international brands is better.

 Driving gave us a unique freedom to explore on our own terms, at our own pace.
 The North Moroccan coast has some dramatic scenery and interesting historical points.

 Because the distances are not so great, you can go from the coast to the mountains quite easily, giving your road trip a great diversity.

-When in Tetouan and Chefchaouen, we simply parked the car in designated carparks where someone watched over it.
-My final recommendation would be to get a local sim card so you can access Google Maps, this again worked really well for us.
+In Tetouan and Chefchaouen, we parked the car in designated carparks where someone watched over it.
+My final recommendation would be to get a local sim card so you can access Google Maps; this again worked really well for us.

 Moroccan cities are fascinating, but enjoying the scenery as part of a road trip shouldn’t be missed.
 With a few simple precautions and good preparation, a road trip in Morocco is accessible to everyone and will make your trip memorable!

 Protect your trip: With all our travel experience, we highly recommend you hit the road with travel insurance.
 SafetyWing offers flexible & reliable Digital Nomads Travel Medical Insurance at just a third of the price of similar competitor plans.